johannah/iclr-2020-workshop/index.md

 title: AI for Earth Sciences
 ---

-# *Speakers and Invited Guests should [Click here](https://ai4earthscience.github.io/iclr-2020-workshop/speakers.html) important zoom and scheduling details*. *Zoom attendees must completely close the ICLR stream before joining the zoom conference (seriously - you will regret it if you don't)*
+# *Speakers and Invited Guests should [Click here](https://ai4earthscience.github.io/iclr-2020-workshop/speakers.html) important zoom and scheduling details*.
 ---
 ## *[Click here](https://ai4earthscience.github.io/iclr-2020-workshop/participating.html) to learn how to virtually particpate in the workshop on the 26th of April, 2020 from 7am-4pm PDT*
 ---